TWO WEEK DEADLINE: due to the holiday in the US, Carrot Ranch is taking an extended week break. Stories are due December 1.

 “We can’t reach the milk,” Lance followed George in.

 When Terri Webster Schrandt challenged us to shoot pictures with textures for her Sunday Stills Challenge, I was inspired.
 Arizona is nothing but textures.
 Nothing is smooth and silky.
-So come with me, put on your helmets and gloves and let’s take off for a rough, hilly walk.
+So come with me, put on your helmets and gloves and let’s take off for a rough, hilly walk through my sister-in-law’s new neighborhood.
 Since the Lens-Artist Challenge #125 invited us to choose anything, these pictures all fit both challenges.
 Yay!

 “Part of the concept of Wabi-Sabi is being aware of our surroundings and looking for beauty in everyday life – in its impermanence and imperfection.“